 Green Kale Detox Soup

 This flavorful green soup uses simple ingredients to create a nourishing meal that can help support natural detoxification.
-It is designed for Phase 1 of our Elimination Diet, but of course is a wonderful addition to your weekly meal planning even if you are not on the elimination diet!
+It is designed for Phase 1 of the Elimination Diet, but of course is a wonderful addition to your weekly meal planning even if you are not on the elimination diet!
 I chose ingredients for this recipe that are easy to digest and are naturally anti-inflammatory.
 Perfect if you feel that your body needs a break from some of the heavier foods of winter.

 As we turn the corner into a new year, new resolutions, new diets, and new commitments to health inevitably echo around the blogosphere.
 While I believe it is a wonderful thing to try something new, I think it is only helpful if you enter into your diet or exercise regimen with the goal of learning more about yourself.
 This is because nobody is more of a guru on your own health than you!
 I know this might sound hypocritical in a blog post about a Green Kale Detox Soup recipe for the Elimination Diet so let me explain.